aliencaocao/TIL-2023/README.md

 Eventually, this algorithm was never activated once during finals as our model was good enough that it predicted everything perfectly.
 We had a 100% accuracy for ASR during finals.

 ## Object Detection
 All code can be found in [CV/InternImage](CV/InternImage).
+InternImage is a series of transformer-based CV backbones proposed by Sensetime and Shanghai AI Lab in their CVPR 2023 paper [InternImage: Exploring Large-Scale Vision Foundation Models with Deformable Convolutions](https://github.com/OpenGVLab/InternImage).
+It uses the Deformable Convolution V3 (DCNv3) as the core operation.
+The largest 2.5B variant is the SOTA on more than 10 CV tasks.

 The `CV` folder also contains some of our tried and ditched models:
 * GroundingDINO: zero shot object detection guided by text prompt.
 We prompted 'plushie'.
 It has 0.345255479 mAP on bbox only (no REID).
 * RT-DETR-X: novel fast and accurate YOLO-series replacement.
 We had highest mAP of 0.915573138 by this model combined with our best REID model, just 0.015 shy of our best using InternImage (and same REID model).
 We used implementation from [PaddleDetection](https://github.com/PaddlePaddle/PaddleDetection/tree/develop/configs/rtdetr).
 We tried various augmentations and none of them seemed to have helped.
 * SAM: failed attempt to use zero-shot masks as bbox.
 We found that mask overlapping is a major issue and could not find a reliable NMS algorithm to handle them.